ianchanning/neural-network-js/tutorial/slides.tex.md

 1. Focus on the perceptron
 2. Discuss all elements leading to gradient descent

-# I want to combine my inputs into one value
+# Combine my inputs into one value

 Combine inputs into one value